Press Room

 These opinions all align with the evidence the scientific community has gathered, and tested, on these issues.

-The survey also reveals a lack in basic understanding of scientific concepts but—more importantly—a desire to learn about science.
+The survey also reveals a lack in basic understanding of scientific concepts but—more important—a desire to learn about science.

 • Slightly over half (51%) of the public incorrectly answered that scientists have documented nearly all the living things on Earth; and

 Formal education helps, but does not guarantee scientific knowledge.
-Only 40% of college graduates correctly answered that the human body is composed of elements such as stardust from the ancient universe.
+Only 40% of college graduates correctly answered that the human body is composed of elements such as stardust from the ancient Universe.
 College graduates are divided (49% to 49%) about whether or not most species on the Earth have yet to be discovered.
-And nearly one in five college graduates (17%) are not able to identify the amount of time it takes the Earth to orbit the sun.
+And nearly one in five college graduates (17%) is not able to identify the amount of time it takes the Earth to orbit the Sun.

 “The most telling findings of the survey are not the gaps in people’s knowledge, but the public’s clear grasp of the fundamental importance of science in their daily lives and their tremendous desire to learn more,” said Dr. Gavin Svenson, CMNH Director of Research and Collections.
 “It is our responsibility as scientists not only to advance our understanding of the world, but to respond to this call from the public to share the relevance of this research and enable people to navigate the constantly evolving body of scientific evidence and knowledge.”